SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 }
 ```

 prior to this change the whole payload was saved.
-Now the `"_parent:3"` fragment will be ignored and not saved.
+Now, the `"_parent:3"` fragment will be ignored and not saved.

 ### Security changes